Politico

-Politico (stylized in all caps), known originally as The Politico, is an American political digital newspaper company founded by American banker and media executive Robert Allbritton in 2007.
+Politico (stylized as POLITICO in all caps), known originally as The Politico, is an American political digital newspaper company founded by American banker and media executive Robert Allbritton in 2007.
 It covers politics and policy in the United States and internationally, with publications dedicated to politics in the U.S., European Union, United Kingdom, and Canada, among others.
 Primarily providing distributed news, analysis and opinion online, it also produces printed newspapers, radio, and podcasts.
-Its coverage focuses on topics such as the federal government, lobbying and the media.
+Its coverage focuses on topics such as the federal government, lobbying, and the media.

-In 2021, Politico was reportedly acquired for over $1 billion by Axel Springer SE, a German news publisher and media company.
-Axel Springer SE's CEO Mathias Dopfner said that Politico employees would be required to adhere to the company's principles of support for Israel, support for a United Europe and a free-market economy.
+In 2021, Politico was acquired by Axel Springer SE, a German news publisher and media company, for more than $1 billion.
+Axel Springer's CEO Mathias Döpfner said that Politico employees would be required to adhere to the company's principles of support for Israel, support for a united Europe, and a free-market economy.
+In 2025, a group of Politico employees won a landmark case against the firm's use of AI tools and its launch of two AI-based products.